Man with Lyme carditis symptoms getting EEG test.

 • Progressive cardiac symptoms

-A temporary transvenous pacemaker (TTVP) was inserted via the right internal jugular vein upon admission.
-He was treated empirically with intravenous ceftriaxone – the correct approach when Lyme carditis is suspected, not waiting for test confirmation.
+A temporary transvenous pacemaker (TTVP) was inserted via the right internal jugular vein on admission.

-The Temporary Permanent Pacemaker Solution
+The Temporary Permanent Pacemaker Strategy

-Why This Matters
+Why This Matters for Lyme Carditis Patients

-The temporary permanent pacemaker approach addresses several challenges in Lyme carditis management:
+The temporary permanent pacemaker approach addresses several challenges in Lyme carditis management.

 Patient Selection Considerations

-• Hemodynamically stable patients requiring pacing
+• Hemodynamically stable patients needing pacing

-• Access to appropriate monitoring and follow-up
+• Access to follow-up monitoring

-• No complications requiring continued hospitalization
+• No other complications requiring hospitalization

-The Broader Context
+The Broader Context of Lyme Carditis Treatment

 Clinical Perspective